-People can take a while to get used to the norms associated with group decision-making.
+People can take awhile to get used to the norms associated with group decision-making.
 If an approach doesn't work perfectly the first time, don't give up.
 Think about what worked and what didn't and consider whether persistence might help get the group to a better place.
-Many agencies have key staff (attorney and chief administrative official) sit at the dais with the body.